This week, the FDA proposed some big changes to food labels (aka the Nutrition Facts label). Some of the changes include:

 Here’s how I think the new changes can help:

 Are the new labels perfect?
 Of course they’re not.
-Here’s what I’d love to see:
+Here’s what I’d still love to see:

-- A more readable ingredient list that spells out which ingredients are artificial sweeteners or preservatives, for instance.
+A list that spells out which ingredients are artificial sweeteners or preservatives, for instance.
 I like this idea from the Center for Science in the Public Interest for simplifying the list.

 What do YOU think about the proposed changes?
 And what would you like to see on labels?